 Sports Betting 101: Betting on Sports for Fun and Profit

 Let’s start our sports betting 101 guide with info on how you should be betting first for profit, and then for fun.

 Sports betting seems simple: you take a team that’s better than the other team, and then you place a bet with your money on the best of the two.
 Simple right?

 The reality is that there are many factors to consider, and these really lead a lot of people to lose their money.

-The main of these factors is that people place a bet on the favorite team, although everything points out to betting against that “favorite” team as the best option.
+The main of these factors is that people place a bet on the favorite team, although everything points out to betting against that “favorite” team as to be the best option.